 All of this is fringed by some of the most pristine coastline in the world.
-Head to one of the region’s beaches and you may find you’re the only person on it.
-The picture-perfect, calm waters of Geographe Bay entice families and sunbathers, while the dramatic west facing coastline between Cape Naturaliste and Cape Leeuwin attracts surfers, kite boarders and those who love some action on the water.
+The picture-perfect, calm waters of Geographe Bay entice families and sunbathers, while the dramatic west-facing coastline between Cape Naturaliste and Cape Leeuwin attracts surfers, kite boarders and those who love some action on the water.

 Top that off with an extensive underground cave network, migrating whales, stunning wildflowers and it becomes visible why this region really does have so much to offer.

 With a Mediterranean climate of cool frost-free winters, good soils, low summer rainfall and a long, slow ripening period, the conditions are near-perfect for grape growing.
 This was first discovered by Dr John Gladstone in 1967, when he highlighted the region’s suitability in his report "The Climate and Soils of Southern WA in Relation to Vine Growing".
 Following his recommendation, the first commercial vineyard was planted that same year.
 Within the space of just fifty years, the region has produced internationally acclaimed chardonnay, Semillon, sauvignon blanc, Riesling, cabernet sauvignon, merlot and shiraz, although cabernet sauvignon and chardonnay are the region’s flagship varieties.
 There’s more than 150 cellar doors to choose from, most of which are small, boutique operators.
 Interspersed between cellar doors are gourmet producers, restaurants and farms, making the region a truly gourmet getaway.

 Top 10 things to do in the Margaret River Region